Rent a Car in Miyazaki? Driving the Nichinan Coast with Family

 Integrating the Drive into Your Kyushu Trip

 Miyazaki is often a standalone leg of a larger Kyushu adventure.
-Many families take the train or fly into Fukuoka, spend a few days there, and then travel to Miyazaki.
+Many families fly or take the train into Fukuoka, spend a few days there, and then travel to Miyazaki.

 If you are trying to figure out how Miyazaki fits into your schedule, check out our Kyushu Family Itineraries: The Complete Guide to Planning Your 3 to 7-Day Trip.

-Some families choose to do a rail-only trip for the first half of their vacation.
-For example, you might follow our 7-Day Kyushu Family Itinerary: Fukuoka, Beppu, and Kumamoto by Train, and then rent a car specifically for the 2 or 3 days you are in Miyazaki.
-This “hybrid” approach saves money on rental fees during the city portions of your trip where the car isn’t needed.
+Then rent a car only for the 2 or 3 days you are in Miyazaki.
+This “hybrid” approach saves money on rental fees during the city portions where the car isn’t needed.

 Renting Logistics: What Parents Need to Know